Rookhope Terrace Cottage

 NEW TO HOLIDAY LETTINGS FOR 2014

 The Terrace Cottage is a charming stone built 2 bedroom cottage with original features and a really cosy feel set in a terrace of C19 mining dwellings.
-It has been recently refurbished to a high standard, and newly open for bookings this year so there are only a few reviews available.
+It has been recently refurbished to a high standard, and newly open for bookings this year so there are not many reviews available.
 As the owners, we use the cottage regularly and our objective has been to make it as comfortable as possible so have made sure the furnishings and linens are to a standard we would expect!!
 See more on our website.

 Set in the village of Rookhope in upper Weardale, you are in the heart of the Pennines, which gives amazing walking, cycling and touring opportunities.
 There are plenty of places to visit nearby and within a few minutes drive, from Hadrian's Wall to Beamish Museum and Cauldron Snout!

 The cottage is fully equipped, with quality linen, bedding and towels in the two ensuite rooms (one is double and the other twin).
 There is a bench to enjoy morning coffee in the sun with furniture outside on the Terrace area with Barbecue; where there is also a large shed ideal for bike storage, if you're wanting to take advantage of the excellent cycleways nearby.

 You can look out over the village from the terrace area while enjoying a barbecue, or visit some of the lovely local pubs in the area (the closest, the Rookhope Inn is re-opening on 1st August).
 With a logburning stove in the inglenook, you can snuggle up on cosy nights in and enjoy a movie or listen to your music on the iPod dock.